Mohit07-S/Cancer-diagnosis--Multi-class-classification--course-work/README.md

 Conclusion:
 Out of all models, LR with balancing along with one hot gives the best result in terms of: log loss, no. of misqualified points(mostly), interpretability.

+Conclusion:
+Out of all models, LR with balancing along with one hot gives the best result in terms of: log loss, no. of misqualified points(mostly), interpretability.